tiagocbarbosa/tiagocbarbosa/README.md

 ## About

-I am a Quality Analyst, I like to work in a challenging environment that provides me with personal and professional development, I have a collaborative, questioning, curious profile and I am easy to learn new tools and methodologies.
+I am a QA Engineer, I like to work in a challenging environment that provides me with personal and professional development, I have a collaborative, questioning, curious profile and I am easy to learn new tools and methodologies.

 ## Contact